qdrvm/kagome/docs/source/tutorials/private_network.md

     --prometheus-port 21155
 ```

-Note that trie root is the same with validating nodes.
+Note that trie root is the same with block_validator nodes.
 When syncing node receives block announcement it first synchronizes missing blocks and then listens to the new blocks and finalization.

 ### Send transaction